mcsrainbow/mcsrainbow.github.io/content/posts/2022/0109-1800-happiness/index.en.md

 ---
-title: "Notes from reading 'Secrets of the World's Happiest People'"
+title: "Notes from 'Secrets of the World's Happiest People'"
 date: 2022-01-09T18:00:37+08:00
 author: "Dong Guo | Damon"
 description: "The six ingredients of happiness are togetherness, money, health, freedom, trust and kindness."